Emma is a victim-survivor of domestic abuse. She is now an advocate and empowerment coach for others who have experienced abuse.

 Emma is now an advocate and empowerment coach for others who have experienced abuse.
 Emma calls on the community to work together, alongside support services, to end domestic abuse.

-From July 2024, coercive control will be a criminal offence in NSW in some circumstances.
+From July 2024, coercive control is a criminal offence in NSW in some circumstances.
 Find out more about the coercive control laws.